 Suppose you are a basketball recruiter and are looking for a "very tall" player for the center position on a men's team.
-One of your information sources tells you that a hot prospect in Oregon has a 95% chance of being over 7 feet tall.
+One of your information sources tells you that a hot prospect in Oregon has a 95% chance of being taller than 7 feet.
 Another of your sources tells you that a good player in Louisiana has a high membership in the set of "very tall" people.
 The problem with the information from the first source is that it is a probabilistic quantity.
-There is a 5% chance that the Oregon player is not over 7 feet tall and could, conceivably, be someone of extremely short stature.
-The second source of information would, in this case, contain a different kind of uncertainty for the recruiter; it is a fuzziness due to the linguistic qualifier "very tall" because if the player turned out to be less than 7 feet tall there is still a high likelihood that he would be quite tall.
+There is a 5% chance that the Oregon player is not taller than 7 feet and could, conceivably, be someone of extremely short stature.
+The second source of information would, in this case, contain a different kind of uncertainty for the recruiter; it is a fuzziness resulting from the linguistic qualifier very tall because if the player turned out to be shorter than 7 feet tall there is still a high likelihood that he would be quite tall.

 Another example involves a personal choice.
 Suppose you are seated at a table on which rest two glasses of liquid.
 The liquid in the first glass is described to you as having a 95% chance of being healthful and good.
 The liquid in the second glass is described as having a 0.95 membership in the class of "healthful and good" liquids.
-Which glass would you select, keeping in mind that the first glass has a 5% chance of being filled with nonhealthful liquids, including poisons [Bezdek, 1993]?
+Which glass would you select, keeping in mind that the first glass has a 5% chance of being filled with nonhealthful liquids, including poisons (Bezdek, 1993)?

 What philosophical distinction can be made regarding these two forms of information?
 Suppose we are allowed to measure the basketball players' heights and test the liquids in the glasses.
-The prior probability of 0.95 in each case becomes a posterior probability of 1.0 or 0; that is, either the player is or is not over 7 feet tall and the liquid is either benign or not.
-However, the membership value of 0.95, which measures the extent to which the player's height is over 7 feet, or the drinkability of the liquid is 'healthful and good,'' remains 0.95 after measuring or testing.
-These two examples illustrate very clearly the difference in the information content between chance and fuzziness.
+The prior probability of 0.95 in each case becomes a posterior probability of 1.0 or 0; that is, either the player is or is not taller than 7 feet and the liquid is either benign or not.
+However, the membership value of 0.95, which measures the extent to which the player's height is taller than 7 feet or the drinkability of the liquid is "healthful and good," remains 0.95 after measuring or testing.
+These two examples illustrate clearly the difference in the information content between chance and fuzziness.

 This brings us to the clearest distinction between fuzziness and chance.
 Fuzziness describes the lack of distinction of an event, whereas chance describes the uncertainty in the occurrence of the event.
 The event will occur or not occur; but is the description of the event clear enough to measure its occurrence or nonoccurrence?
 Consider the following geometric questions, which serve to illustrate our ability to address fuzziness (lack of distinctiveness) with certain mathematical relations.
-The geometric shape in Fig. 1.2a can resemble a disk, a cylinder, or a rod, depending on the aspect ratio of d/h.
-For $d/h \ll 1$ the shape of the object approaches a long rod; in fact, as $d/h \rightarrow 0$ the shape approaches a line.
-For $d/h \gg 1$ the object approaches the shape of a flat disk; as $d/h \rightarrow \infty$ the object approaches the shape of a flat disk; as $d/h \rightarrow \infty$ the object approaches a biling aspect ratio, e.g., for $d/h \approx 1$, the shape is typical of what we would call a "right circular cylinder."
-See Fig. 1.2b.
+The geometric shape in Figure 1.2a can resemble a disk, a cylinder, or a rod depending on the aspect ratio of d/h.
+For $d/h \ll 1$, the shape of the object approaches a long rod; in fact, as $d/h \to 0$ the shape approaches a line.
+For $d/h \gg 1$, the object approaches the shape of a flat disk; as $d/h \to \infty$ the object approaches a circular area.
+For other values of this aspect ratio, for example, for $d/h \approx 1$, the shape is typical of what we would call a right circular cylinder (see Figure 1.2b).